 So now that we know what allowable expenses are, let’s talk about which expenses you should be claiming.

 There are loads of expenses that HMRC allows you to claim as a limited company – and you probably already know about a few of them like office supplies, tools, and business car mileage.

 But that’s just the tip of the iceberg.
 If you want to lower your tax bill even further, you should make sure you’re claiming these 13 lesser-known allowable expenses.

 So let’s get to it.

 1. You can claim the cost of setting up your limited company

-This might not be the biggest overhead you’re going to experience when you start up a new business – but every little helps.
+This might not be the biggest overhead you’re going to experience when you start up a new business – but every little help.